Explore Your Resources

 This program allows students to connect with other like-minded students and faculty, go deeper into coursework and research, and be provided additional benefits such as priority registration.

-Career Services is available to all off-campus and online students.
-They offer program placement, resume building, and interview tips.
-Once you're ready, Career Services can help you get connected with hundreds of employers with internships and job opportunities.
+Career and Professional Success (CAPS) is available to all off-campus and online students.
+CAPS offers job search document reviews, practice interviewing, skills assessments, workshops, coaching, and more.
+Once you’re ready, CAPS can help you get connected with thousands of employers with internships and job opportunities.

-- Handshake is an interactive platform that allows you to explore jobs and internships from thousands of employers, network with your classmates, and get expert advice from the Ferris Career Center.
+- Handshake is an interactive platform that allows you to explore jobs and internships from thousands of employers, network with your classmates, and get expert advice from employers and staff from Career and Professional Success.
+You can also use Handshake to learn when Ferris is hosting Career and Internship Fairs and see a listing of employers visiting campus..

 - Big Interview will help you perfect your interview skills using a proven step-by-step system that combines expert video lessons and an interactive interview preparation system.
 You'll also get hands-on practice with mock interviews tailored to your specific industry, job, and experience level.